-The split point used to allocate both actual and expected losses into primary and excess losses increased from \$16,500 to \$17,000 for this filing.
-This appears reasonable, given that it did not increase last year.
+The split point used to allocate both actual and expected losses into primary and excess losses increased from \$17,000 to \$17,500 for this filing.
 The methodologies used to calculate the Expected Loss Ratios and D-ratios used in the experience rating formula are unchanged in this filing.